magento/devdocs/src/guides/v2.4/ext-best-practices/phpstorm/inspections.md

 ---
 group: extension-best-practices
-title: Plugin Code Inspections
+title: Adding Code Inspections
 functional_areas:
   - Standards
 ---

 The IntelliJ Platform provides tools designed for static code analysis called code inspections, which help the user maintain and clean up code without actually executing it.
 Read more in the [official documentation](https://plugins.jetbrains.com/docs/intellij/code-inspections.html).

 The plugin inspections could be found in the `Settings | Preferences... | Editor | Inspections`.